-The university pays for lodging when employees travel outside of their local area, which is defined as 50 miles one way from home or Stanford, whichever is greater.
-Before booking lodging for an individual or group who will be traveling on university business, the traveler and travel arranger should understand the key considerations for the travel process.
-These include whether the trip is domestic or international, if the traveler is a Stanford employee, affiliate or visitor, and the source of funding for the trip.
+The university pays for lodging when employees travel outside of their local area, which is defined as 50 miles one-way from home or Stanford, whichever is a greater distance.
+Before booking lodging for an individual or group who will be traveling on university business, the traveler and travel arranger should understand the key considerations and policies associated with the travel process.
+These considerations include whether the trip is domestic or international, if the traveler is a Stanford employee, affiliate or visitor, and the source of funding for the trip.
 More information on these key considerations is found on the Travel Process page.

 Individuals traveling on university business are expected to use lodging accommodations that are necessary and reasonable.
 The cost of lodging should be kept to a minimum and consistent with a reasonable level of comfort, convenience and security for the traveler.
 Specific guidelines and details are documented on the Lodging Policy page.